Submit an application

 Quebec CEGEP students and current and former McGill University students are not required to send transcripts by mail.
 McGill's admitting office obtains these directly.

-- Aggregated Academic History Workbook (not required for DENT-P)
+- Academic History Workbook (not required for DENT-P)

-This guide includes how to convert grades into McGill-compatible grade points (see page 24).
-If your institution uses a different grading system, you can consult the resources presented in the guide.
+This guide includes how to convert grades into McGill-compatible grade points.
+If your institution uses a different grading system, you can consult the following resources: